-We launched our landmark five-year equity, diversity and inclusion (EDI) strategy, which sets out PPL's vision for change along with targets which act as milestones to measure our progress.
-The roadmap defines our commitments in employee engagement, wellbeing, recruitment, training and development, all with a view to ensuring PPL's culture is as inclusive and progressive as possible.
+We launched our landmark five-year equity, diversity and inclusion (EDI) strategy, which sets out PPL's vision for change and targets to measure our progress.
+It defines our commitments in employee engagement, wellbeing, recruitment, training and development.
+We also published our gender and ethnicity pay gap statistics voluntarily, both available on the PPL website.
+We remain committed to ensuring we hire, develop and promote the best people, regardless of any protected characteristic, and that our talent pool is as wide as possible.